 - Good example answers

-We may contact you in writing or by telephone, therefore please include a telephone number that we can contact you on during the day.
-We also issue notifications by email (if provided), so please check your email regularly if you have applied for a job with us and included an email address.
-Please note that we cannot accept temporary national insurance numbers.
-If you only have a temporary number, please contact us.
+We may contact you in writing or by telephone, therefore include a telephone number that we can contact you on during the day.
+We also issue notifications by email (if provided), so check your email regularly if you have applied for a job with us and included an email address.
+We cannot accept temporary national insurance numbers.
+If you only have a temporary number, contact us.

-Please use this section to show us that you have the necessary qualifications and any professional memberships to do the job.
-Please ensure you read the Employee Specification when completing this section.
+Use this section to show us that you have the necessary qualifications and any professional memberships to do the job.
+Ensure you read the Employee Specification when completing this section.

 If you are applying for a job on the basis of a qualification which is not specifically detailed in the employee specification, but which you consider to be a relevant equivalent qualification, you must highlight the areas or modules which you think are relevant.
 This will enable the panel to decide if it is an equivalent qualification.
 If you don’t provide details on the equivalency of your qualification, the panel will not consider your application any further.